 Tags: Code conversion, ETL

 One of the leading US healthcare organizations needed to upgrade their health record system in an effort to drive down costs while enabling new capabilities.
-We replaced the customer’s original Oracle database with SQL Server database to build a scalable and secure architecture.
-That task was challenging due to the huge volume of data along with very large tables aggregated in the original database.
+We proposed to migrate the Oracle database to SQL Server to build a scalable and secure architecture.
+We faced a number of Oracle to SQL Server migration challenges, including the huge volume of data along with very large tables aggregated in the original database.

 Original customer system

-Our customer operates a big transactional system called “Epic” with the Clarity database as a component used for reporting.
-There is an ongoing ETL data feed from Epic to Clarity and various systems connected to Clarity, which were implemented as the Oracle database.
+Our customer operates an expansive transactional system called “Epic” with the Clarity database as a component used for reporting.
+There is an ongoing ETL data feed from Epic to Clarity and various systems connect to Clarity, which were implemented as the Oracle database.
 The customer has customized the standard Clarity schema and created the new schema to supplement Clarity.

 Clarity includes a data mart with thousands tables and views available for reporting service.
-Customer environment also included vendor integrations (imports and exports) and scheduled jobs, that were previously converted from Unix schedulers to SSIS or scheduled tasks.
+Customer environment also included vendor integration (imports and exports) and scheduled jobs.
+They were previously converted from Unix schedulers to SSIS or scheduled tasks.

 Our task was to migrate several hundred tables, views, and reports in a custom database from Oracle to SQL Server, and then update the customer environment, including ETL, reports, scripts, and jobs.

-We faced a hard challenge during migration due to a large amount of data aggregated in the Clarity database (around 8 terabytes).
+We faced a hard challenge during migration due to the large amount of data aggregated in the Clarity database (around 8 terabytes).